simonmichael/hledger/MANUAL.markdown

     it does not print multi-commodity transactions in valid journal format.)

-  - hledger's default commodity directive (D) sets the commodity for subsequent commodityless amounts. ledger uses it only to set commodity display settings and for the entry command.
+  - hledger's default commodity directive (D) sets the commodity for subsequent commodityless amounts, and contributes to that commodity's display settings. ledger uses D only for commodity display settings and for the entry command.

 ## Troubleshooting